JaJamyG/SessionTransferBaboon/README.md

 ##Startup files

 First of all you will start in the `Program.cs`.
-You must add the SystemWebAdapter.
+You must add the SystemWebAdapter to the services.

 ```csharp
 builder.Services.AddSystemWebAdapters()